 The Ekster tracker is a plastic card about the size of two stacked credit cards.
 On one side, it has an E button for pairing and other functions and a small solar panel — more on this panel below.
 To use the card, you first need to pair it with a phone using the Chipolo mobile app.

 (Chipolo, by the way, is a popular tracker tag maker.
-This means if you use other tracking tags, chances are the Ekster will be part of the same ecosystem — you won’t need a separate app.)
+If you use other tracking tags, chances are the Ekster will be part of the same ecosystem — you won't need a separate app.)

 Just run the app, choose to add a new Chipolo partner product, then pick Ekster.
-Now press on the E button on the tracker while placing it close to the phone and the two will pair.
+Now press the E button on the tracker while placing it close to the phone, and the two will pair.

 From then on, you can find the tracker, and therefore your wallet, or whatever you place the tracker in, using your phone or via Chipolo's website.
 By the way, you can do this via voice command.
 The Akster is compatible with Google Assistant, Alexa, and Siri.

-Once located, the tracker appears on Google Maps, just like the way you’d locate a phone, so you have a general idea of where it is.
-You then can make it ring, using a few options of high-pitch chimes, to locate it.
+Once located, the tracker appears on Google Maps, just like you'd find a phone, so you have a general idea of where it is.
+You then can make it ring, using a few options of high-pitch chimes to locate it.
 In my testing, the tracker's single-volume ringer was a bit underwhelming.
 It worked fine in a quiet room, but I had a hard time hearing it in a noisy open space, like an airport.

 It's important to note that, similar to other trackers, the Ekster uses Bluetooth, its range caps at about 200 feet (60 m).
 That's enough when you misplace your wallet in a small area, like your home.

 However, when you drop it on a bus or leave it far out of range, you will only be able to see its last known location.
 In this case, you can mark it as lost, allowing other Ekster users worldwide to locate it for you, and hope your luck works out.

 Ekster Tracker Card: Hardware specifications